2024–25 College Football Playoff: Orange Bowl

 The first semifinal matched Penn State against Notre Dame.
 Entering the game, the series between the Nittany Lions and the Fighting Irish was split 9–9–1, with Notre Dame winning the only prior postseason encounter in the 1976 Gator Bowl 20–9.

 Penn State received the ball to begin the game, but no scoring took place until their third drive; the Nittany Lions punted on their first two drives, while Notre Dame punted on their first and their second ended with an interception by Zakee Wheatley.
 After the interception, Penn State took the ball on their own 42-yard line and finished the 14-play drive with a 20-yard Ryan Barker field goal.
-After a second Notre Dame punt, Nicholas Singleton scored the game's first touchdown on a 5-yard rush with just over two minutes remaining in the half.
+After a Notre Dame punt, Nicholas Singleton scored the game's first touchdown on a 5-yard rush with over two minutes remaining in the half.
 The Irish took the remainder of the quarter on their ensuing drive; they scored their first points on a 41-yard Mitch Jeter field goal as time expired, making the halftime score 10–3 in favor of the Nittany Lions.

 The Fighting Irish tied the game on their first drive of the second half on a 3-yard rush by Riley Leonard.
 After two punts by Penn State and one by Notre Dame, the Irish took their first lead on the second play of the fourth quarter when Jeremiyah Love rushed for a 2-yard touchdown.
 This gave Notre Dame a 17–10 lead, though this did not last for long, as Penn State's ensuing seven-play drive resulted in a 7-yard Singleton touchdown rush with ten minutes remaining in the fourth quarter.
 After a touchback, Penn State resumed possession following an interception by Dani Dennis-Sutton at the Notre Dame 39-yard line.
 Penn State capitalized with another 7-yard Singleton touchdown rush five plays later, putting them back in the lead, but a 54-yard pass from Leonard to Jaden Greathouse tied the game again at 24.
-After a punt by each team, Allar was hit as he was throwing a cross-field pass and Christian Gray intercepted it at the Penn State 42-yard line to give the Fighting Irish possession with 33 seconds left.
+After a punt by each team, Drew Allar threw a cross-body pass which was intercepted by Christian Gray at the Penn State 42-yard line to give the Fighting Irish possession with 33 seconds left.
 Jeter made a 41-yard field goal with seven seconds left, ultimately giving Notre Dame a 27–24 victory and a national championship berth.